zentred/rolimons-trade-creator/README.md

-this requires userid, _RoliVerification and _RoliData
+this requires userid, _RoliVerification and _RoliData, and python 3.8.5 (is what i have)

+type into cmd 'pip install requests' for this to work

 in order to get your _RoliVerification and _RoliData, follow these steps